Syn. Rudbeckia purpurea

-This erect perennial has lance-shaped, slightly hairy leaves and bears 6-inch flowerheads with conical, orange-brown disks and pink or purplish-pink ray florets.
+This erect perennial has lance-shaped, slightly hairy leaves and bears 6-inch flowerheads with conical, orange-brown disks and white ray florets.
 Height to 4 feet.

 Open pollinated in the Alma VanDusen Meadow, these seeds should produce a range of interesting variants.
+Selected from white parent plants.
 This is the plant that is the source of so many herbal cold and flu preparations.